-Pork tenderloin is one of my favorite pork cuts.
-It’s very lean and healthier that most other meat cuts out there.
-It’s miss Piggy’s equivalent of chicken or turkey breast.
+Baked pork tenderloin is one of my favorite pork dishes.
+Pork tenderloin is very lean and healthier than most other meat cuts out there.
 If cooked properly, it can be very flavorful, moist and tender.
-Baking in the oven is probably the easiest and most fool-proof way to cook tenderloin, in my opinion.
-Similar to vadouvan chicken wings, tenderloin does not take long to cook and can be fully done in about half and hour.
-How awesome is that?
-Throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.
+Baking in the oven is probably the easiest and most fool-proof way to cook tenderloin.
+It does not take long to cook and can be fully done in about half and hour – just throw it in the pre-heated oven and, 25 minutes later, a delicious dinner is ready.

-Pork tenderloin by itself is not a very flavorful piece of meat, just like chicken or turkey breast, so it really benefits from either injecting or marinating.
+Tenderloin by itself is not a very flavorful piece of meat, just like chicken or turkey breast, so it really benefits from either injecting or marinating.
 I like both methods, and which method I pick really depends on my mood and circumstances.
-If I don’t have the time for marinating, I inject.
-If I have the time needed, I marinate.

-Marinating is less messy and easier – mix salt and spices, rub on the meat, and refrigerate.
+Marinating is less messy and easier – you just mix salt and spices, rub on the meat, and refrigerate.
 All the spices and salt evenly penetrate the meat, making it perfectly seasoned and flavorful throughout.

 At this temperature the meat is tender and juicy, with a light pinkish hue in the center.
-If you are not fond of the pink color on you pork tenderloin slices, take the internal temperature to about 150F – 155F.
+If you are not fond of the pink color on your baked pork tenderloin slices, take the internal temperature to about 150F – 155F.
 The meat will be just a tad drier, but still very much succulent and tender.
-Make sure to use ThermoWorks Thermapen or any other accurate instant read thermometer to help you hit the right temperature.
-In my oven on top rack the tenderloins hit 145F at about 20-22 minutes and 150F at about 23-24 minutes.
+Make sure to use an accurate instant thermometer like ThermoWorks Thermapen or any other to help you hit the right temperature.
+In my oven on top rack tenderloins hit 145F at about 20-22 minutes and 150F at about 23-24 minutes.

 - 2 pork tenderloins